 Pursuant to Gen. Laws 1956 § 42-35-15(g), the decision of the Board must be upheld unless it was, inter alia, contrary to law, clearly erroneous in light of the substantial evidence of record, or arbitrary or capricious.
-When applying this standard, this court will not substitute its judgment for that of the Board as to the weight of the evidence on questions of fact, including the question of which witnesses to believe.
+When applying this standard, the Court will not substitute its judgment for that of the Board as to the weight of the evidence on questions of fact, including the question of which witnesses to believe.
 Stated differently, the findings of the agency will be upheld even though a reasonable mind might have reached a contrary result.
 The Court, when reviewing a Board decision, does not have the authority to expand the record by receiving new evidence or testimony.

-The scope of judicial review by the District Court is also limited by General Laws section 28-44-54 which, in pertinent part, provides:
+The scope of judicial review by the District Court is also limited by Gen.

+Laws 1956 § 28-44-54 which, in pertinent part, provides:

 28-44-54.
-Scope of judicial review - Additional Evidence - Precedence of proceedings. - The jurisdiction of the reviewing court shall be confined to questions of law, and in the absence of fraud, the findings of fact by the board of review, if supported by substantial evidence regardless of statutory or common law rules, shall be conclusive.
+Scope of judicial review - Additional Evidence - Precedence of proceedings. - The jurisdiction of the reviewing court shall be confined to questions of law and in the absence of court shall be confined to questions of law, and in the absence of fraud, the findings of fact by the board of review, if supported by substantial evidence regardless of statutory or common law rules, shall be conclusive.

-Accordingly, I must regretfully conclude that the Referee's decision (accepted and adopted by the Board) that claimant did not demonstrate good cause for his late appeal from the Decision of the Director is supported by substantial evidence of record and is not clearly erroneous.
+Accordingly, I must conclude that the Referee's decision (accepted and adopted by the Board) that claimant did not demonstrate good cause for her late appeal from the Decision of the Director is supported by substantial evidence of record and is not clearly erroneous.